Ekliptor/cashp/README.md

 ---

 ##### createNewAddress(string $xPub, int $addressCount, string $hdPathFormat = '0/%d'): ?BchAddress
 Creates a new address from the xPub.
-It will automatically increment the counter in the hdPath parameter to derive the next deterministic address.
 * `string $xPub` - The extended public key.
 Called 'Master Public Key' in Electron Cash.
 * `int $addressCount` - The number of the next address to generate a unique address.
 Usually this should be an incrementing integer.
 * `string $hdPathFormat` - (optional) The HD path to be used for creating address children.